shreyanna/shreyanna/README.md

 Hi, I’m Shreya Annapureddy, a senior at UNC-Chapel Hill pursuing a B.S. in Statistics & Analytics with a minor in Data Science.
 I’m fascinated by the ability of technology to combine systematic processes with creative problem-solving, turning abstract concepts into impactful, real-world solutions.

-📊 **Currently**:
-- Leading curriculum development for **Data World**, an educational initiative focused on programming and machine learning concepts.

-📈 **Next**:
-- Actively seeking full-time opportunities in **data science** and **business analytics** to apply expertise in predictive modeling, data analysis, and visualization to solve complex challenges and drive informed decision-making.

 ## Projects

 - **AR Development**: Developed AR lenses for Snap and Meta platforms, achieving over **600 million impressions**.